mickelson/attract/Layouts.md

    * index_offset - the offset (from the current selection) of the game to retrieve info on.  i.e. -1=previous game, 0=current game, 1=next game...
      and so on.
 Default value is 0.
+   * filter_offset - the offset (from the current filter) of the filter containing the selection to retrieve info on.  i.e. -1=previous filter, 0=current filter.
+Default value is 0.

 Return Value: